bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 use fully-qualified paths to the `lucet_runtime_internals` path where. they are originally defined.

 As much as is possible, `KillSwitch` tries to be self-contained; no members are public, and it tries to avoid leaking details of its state-keeping into public interfaces.
+Currently, `lucet-runtime` is heavily dependent on POSIX thread-directed signals to implement guest timeouts - for non-POSIX platforms alternate implementations may be plausible, but need careful consideration of the race conditions that can arise from other platform-specific functionality.

 `KillSwitch` fundamentally relies on two piece of state for safe operation, which are encapsulated in a `KillState` held by the `lucet_runtime::Instance` it terminates:
 * `execution_domain`, a `Domain` that describes the kind of execution that is currently happening in the `Instance`.
 This is kept in a `Mutex` since in many cases it will need to be accessed either by a `KillSwitch` or `KillState`, and for the duration either are considering the domain, it must block other users.
 * `terminable`, an `AtomicBool` that indicates if the `Instance` may stop executing.